On the law of the iterated logarithm for continued fractions with sequentially restricted partial quotients: Introduction and statement of the main result

 \begin{theorem} Assume that $\sum_n 1/\alpha_n < \infty$ and let $\gamma_n$ be given by $\gamma_n \alpha_n^{\gamma_n}=1$.
 Then there exists a probability measure $\nu$ on $X_\alpha$ for which the following holds almost surely.

-Furthermore, if $ n^{1 + \epsilon}\ll \alpha_n \ll \lambda^{n}$ or $\lambda^{n} \ll \alpha_n \ll n^{n(1-\epsilon)}$ for some $\lambda >1$ and $\epsilon >0$, then $\nu$ is absolutely continuous with respect to the $1/2$-dimensional Hausdorff measure $\mu_{1/2}$, $\dim_{\hbox{ H}}(X_\alpha) = 1/2$, and $\mu_{1/2}(X_\alpha) = \infty$. \end{theorem}
+Furthermore, if $ n\ll \alpha_n \ll \lambda^{n}$ or $\lambda^{n} \ll \alpha_n \ll n^{n(1-\epsilon)}$ for some $\lambda >1$ and $\epsilon >0$, then $\nu$ is absolutely continuous with respect to the $1/2$-dimensional Hausdorff measure $\mu_{1/2}$, $\dim_{\hbox{ H}}(X_\alpha) = 1/2$, and $\mu_{1/2}(X_\alpha) = \infty$. \end{theorem}

+Note that $\gamma_n$ is of the order of $\log \log \alpha_n /\log \alpha_n$ (Remark \ref{remark:alpha vs gamma}).
+We also would like to emphasize that the rescaling of the Birkhoff sum with $(\gamma_n)$ is a consequence of the fractal nature of $X_\alpha$.
+Roughly speaking, the $\gamma_n$ are chosen according to consecutive applications of Moran's formula for the Hausdorff dimension (or Bowen's formula in the language of thermodynamic formalism).
+That is, the $\gamma_n$ are chosen such that the weights attributed to the intervals of $\{x: x_k \geq \alpha_k, 1 \leq k \leq n \}$ remain summable (see Lemma \ref{Lemma:Estimate_L(1)}).
+Moreover, the geometric nature of this construction is underlined by the fact that the measure $\nu$ associated to this choice is absolutely continuous with respect to the Hausdorff measure.

-In fact, we show more.
+In fact, we show a stronger statement as in Theorem \ref{theo:easy_bounds}.
 That is, we prove an abstract strong invariance principle for sequences of locally H\"older continuous functions with finite fourth moment (Theorem \ref{theo:invpp}) and obtain as corollaries a slightly more general law of the iterated logarithm and a law of large numbers, that is $\sum_{k=0}^{n-1} \gamma_k \log (x_k/\alpha_k) / n$ converges almost surely to $1$ (Theorem \ref{prop:Khinchine-Stackelberg}).
 The summability of $(1/\alpha_n)$ is required to control the fluctuations of the variance (Lemma \ref{lemma:Estimate_log}).
+Moreover, this bound even allows to determine the asymptotic variance, a quantity which in most situations is not accessible explicitly.
 The other bounds are of geometric origin and are required to identify $\nu$ as a geometric measure by showing that $d\nu/d\mu_{1/2}=0$.
-It is also worth noting that the upper bound is optimal in the sense that $\dim_{\hbox{ H}}(X_\alpha) = 1/(b+1) < 1/2$ for $\alpha_n = c^{b^n}$ and $a,b >1$, as shown by \L{}uczak in \cite{L-uczak:1997}.
+It is also worth noting that the upper bound is optimal in the sense that $\dim_{\hbox{ H}}(X_\alpha) = 1/(b+1) < 1/2$ for $\alpha_n = c^{b^n}$ and $b, c >1$, as shown by \L{}uczak in \cite{L-uczak:1997}.